Max Clark (rugby union)

-Max Clark (born 3 October 1995) is a professional rugby union player for Dragons in the United Rugby Championship who plays at centre.
-He previously played for Bath in Premiership Rugby.
+Max Clark (born 3 October 1995) is a professional rugby union player for Newcastle Falcons in the Premiership Rugby who plays at centre.

+Early life

 Clark was born in Bridgend to a Welsh mother and English father.

 Club career

 Clark made his league debut for Bath on 17 October 2015, in a win over Exeter Chiefs, having previously played in the Anglo-Welsh Cup.

 In December 2016, Clark scored his first Aviva Premiership try in a victory against Saracens.

 Ahead of the 2022–23 United Rugby Championship, Clark joined Welsh club Dragons RFC.

+In July 2024, Clark joined Saracens on a pre-season trial.

+He previously played for Bath in Premiership Rugby.

 International career

 Clark has represented England at Under-16 and Under-18 level.
 Clark played for the England Under-20 side that finished runners up to New Zealand in the final of the 2015 Junior World Cup, scoring the opening try of the game.

 Clark turned down an approach from Wales to be a member of their 2017 summer tour.